Hormone-microbiome interactions as a key-player in female health

 Crucially, hormone-microbiome interactions in the human body are poorly understood.
 Microbes produce hormone-like signals and play a role in hormone metabolism and regulation, while hormones influence bacterial growth.

-Impact of the Menstrual Cycle
+Menstrual Cycle Impact

 It is currently unknown how the menstrual cycle impacts the microbiome and how disruptions of this natural cycle impact female health.
 I have identified unique fluctuations in microbial diversity in healthy women that are absent in men and altered in women on hormonal contraceptives.